The View frontman praises Glasgow crowds as Trnsmt music festival begins

 Last minute tickets are still available according to organisers.

-So far on Friday, crowds have enjoyed sets from acts including The View; Joesef; and Declan Welsh & the Decadent West.

-Former Beautiful South singer Paul Heaton will also play as will Niall Horan from One Direction.
+So far on Friday, crowds have enjoyed sets from acts including The View, Joesef, Declan Welsh & the Decadent West, and Niall Horan from One Direction, while former Beautiful South singer Paul Heaton will also play.

 Horan told crowds during his set he felt like he was at a “homecoming gig” and that he had never seen a home nation “more up for it”.